 Clay Jenkins is in his third season as head baseball coach at Plymouth State in 2018, and his seventh season with the PSU baseball program.
 Jenkins took over the head coaching role after the 2015 season following five years as PSU pitching coach.

 The Panthers posted a 20-22 record in Jenkins' first season in 2016, setting several program records along the way.
 PSU established new team standards for stolen bases in a game and season and pitching strikeouts in a season, and individual marks for doubles in a game and season, and stolen bases in a game and season.

-Jenkins worked primarily with the Panther pitchers and catchers during the previous five seasons.
 From 2011-2014, Jenkins helped lead the pitching staff from a 6.56 team earned run average to a 3.63 team ERA.
 The team qualified for multiple LEC Tournament appearances, including a conference tournament championship game for the first time in school history.

 An Easton, N.H native, Jenkins was a standout pitcher at Profile High School and then Franklin Pierce University.
 During his collegiate playing career (2004-2007), Jenkins was a versatile pitcher used in a variety of situations.
 As a captain and Academic All-American his senior year, Jenkins helped the Ravens to the Division II College World Series for the second consecutive year by accumulating a 6-1 record and one save with a 1.88 ERA in 22 appearances.
 Among the all-time leaders in both single season and career appearances, Jenkins brings not only experience, but a strategic mind-set to the Panther baseball program.